CPBaja/Parts-Management/docs/index.md

 ### Class Diagram

-Below is a UML Class diagram of the backend
+Below is a UML Class diagram of the backend model.

 ![Image](ClassDiagram.png)